The factorization theory of Thom spectra and twisted non-abelian Poincar\'e duality: Generalized Thom spectra

 \section{Generalized Thom spectra}

 In this section, we will use the $\infty$-categorical approach to generalized Thom spectra of \cite{ABGHR} to describe the factorization homology of Thom spectra $Th(f)$, for $f: A \to BGL_1(R)$ an $E_n$-map, where $R$ is a commutative ring spectrum.
+We restrict to commutative $R$ so that $BGL_1(R)$ is an $E_\infty$-space, and the generalized Thom spectrum functor is a symmetric monoidal functor.

-Ordinary Thom spectra are a special case of this by taking $R$ to be the sphere spectrum $S$.
-Symmetric monoidal properties of the generalized Thom spectrum functor, as in \cite{ABG}, will allow us to provide descriptions of the factorization homology of these Thom spectra analogous to the those for ordinary Thom spectra in Sections 3 and 4.
+Ordinary Thom spectra fit into this framework by taking $R$ to be the sphere spectrum $S$.
+Symmetric monoidal properties of the generalized Thom spectrum functor, as in \cite{ABG}, will allow us to describe the factorization homology of these Thom spectra as we described it for ordinary Thom spectra in Section 3.
 We will then rely on a description of some Eilenberg-MacLane spectra as generalized Thom spectra to calculate the factorization homology of $H\mathbb{Z}/p$, $H\mathbb{Z}_{(p)}$, and $H\mathbb{Z}$ over oriented surfaces.